hrbrmstr/mqtt/README.md

 If you return “`quit`” from this function, the subscription will be closed and control return to R.

+I can see that publishing data to an MQTT broker would be useful for R so that is on the TODO.

+PLEASE file an issue and/or PR if you have ideas in mind for this.
+I have more “evil” notions in mind (quantifiying expousure of sensitive data on public MQTT channels).
+I suspect others have “real” needs for this.

 ## What’s Inside The Tin